karthikpeketi/weatherApp/Readme.md

 # Weatherwise App

 Weatherwise is a modern, responsive weather application built with React, Vite, and Tailwind CSS.
-It provides real-time weather data, a 5-day/24-hour forecast, air quality information, UV index, and a suite of advanced features to enhance the user's weather tracking experience.
+It offers real-time weather data, a 5-day/24-hour forecast, and essential environmental information like air quality and UV index.
+The app includes advanced features such as dynamic backgrounds, favorite locations, interactive weather maps, voice search, and weather history.
+Optimized for all devices, Weatherwise provides a comprehensive and intuitive weather tracking experience.

 ## Live Demo